yourlefthand/insight-median-degree-challenge/README.md

 OpenJDK 64-Bit Server VM (build 25.91-b14, mixed mode)
 ```

+#### CA certificates
+Lein will attempt to fetch dependencies from clojar and maven repositories that may use https.
+On some systems (particularly virtual machines) the system ca certificates may need to be refreshed before dependencies can be fetched and the project compiled:

+on debian:
+    $ sudo update-ca-certificates -f

+on rhel-based (see [redhat's accepted solution](https://access.redhat.com/solutions/1549003) for more detail):
+    $ sudo update-ca-trust extract

 #### lein

 [leiningen](http://leiningen.org/#install) must be installed and available on PATH to user running test suites: